Will I Have To Pay Capital Gains Tax on Property?

 A lot of people don’t realise that they might have to pay capital gains tax on property when selling in addition to Stamp Duty.

 However, understanding the rules is only part of it as there are a few legal ways to reduce the size of your capital gains tax bill.
 Be wary of those who claim they can find a loop hole and therefore cancel your bill.

-While we intend to guide you through the subject, our best advice is to seek the help of an accountant who can provide specific advice for you.
+While we intend to guide you through the subject of paying capital gains tax on property, our best advice is to seek the help of an accountant who can provide specific advice for you.

 What is Capital Gains Tax?